bava1/playwright-fares-tiger-tests/README.md

-# Playwright Test Automation with Email Reports
+# Playwright Test Automation

-This project contains automated tests for the Tour Booking Web Service, built with Playwright and configured to send test reports via email.
+This project contains automated tests for the PermiSET application using Playwright.
+It includes test report generation and email notifications.

 ## Prerequisites